mmarinel/N-Puzzle-AI/README.md

 *Definition*: the search tree is the tree constructed by a search algorithm that has paths leading from one state to another, in which a sequence of actions can generate the same state multiple times (loopy path).

-Think, for example, to the problem of getting from city A to city B; there can be multiple ways one can follow, some quicker, some slower.
+Think, for example, about the problem of getting from city A to city B; there can be multiple ways one can follow, some quicker, some slower.
 Therefore, there may be multiple action sequences that lead us from city A to city B, such that in all of which the final node will be different even if it contains the same final state, simply because it is on a different path than the others.

 This makes it necessary to describe how one can build a node of the search tree.
 A node is simply a data structure containing: